aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/converting-a-document/convert-a-document-to-pdf/_index.md

 The following code example shows how to convert JPEG and TIFF images to PDF:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-ConvertToPDF-ImageToPdf.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-ConvertToPDF-ImageToPdf.java" >}}

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-ConvertToPDF-ConvertImageToPDF.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-ConvertToPDF-ConvertImageToPDF.java" >}}

 To make this code work, you need to add references to Aspose.Words, Java.awt.image, and javax.imageio class packages to your project.